Impact

 About 275 walkers ventured through historic downtown Concord, spreading the message that anyone can live and thrive with vision loss.
 Though multiple new elements were added this year, one key aspect remained the same: our largest fundraising event would not be possible without our generous sponsors, numerous volunteers, and enthusiastic walkers, as well as the many members of our board and staff.
 Together, we raised almost $85,000 for vital vision rehabilitation programs and services.
 Thanks to everyone who made this event a resounding success! for pictures and more about this year's Walk, click here.

-Strawbery Banke Museum President & CEO Lawrence J. Yerdon on the 2020 grant for virtual History Within Reach programming:
+Strawbery Banke Museum President & CEO Linnea Grim on the 2025 grant for new exhibit on the American Revolution:

 Amy Smucker, Assistant Head of School, External Affairs, Berwick Academy